 How many of you, if actually faced with someone who needed something, would turn them away and say, “No. You didn’t fill out the proper paperwork so go starve.
 And by the way?
 We aren’t going to give you the medical care you need either.
 Who cares if your kid is dying of pneumonia because your kid is a little brown Mexican.”
 That’s what you are arguing for here.
 I don’t hear any of you screaming about the tax dollars that paid for me on the Oregon Health Plan when I had cancer (but of course, I am white and blonde so it’s okay to spend money on me).
 Your anger is displaced, and your argument is just plain stupid and wrong.
 You just want someone to blame because of your own unhappiness and it would be too hard to look in the mirror.
 You think shipping off some undocumented worker you never see is going to change anything for you?
 Get a clue-it won’t.
 Because the problem isn’t with the undocumented worker, but with this entire system.
 You sit there on your computer sending out your email in your warm house after eating your big, fat Christmas meal.
 How dare you?
 What on earth have you to complain about?

-If you want to complain about how your tax dollars are spent, why not do something productive like actually voting and voting for people who might try to make a difference?
+If you want to complain about how your tax dollars are spent, why not do something productive like helping to feed and clothe the immigrants who need it?
 Do this instead of going shopping.
 Why don’t you lay your hatred at the feet of those who really cost you your tax dollars?
 Why aren’t you protesting this useless, lying war that costs us billions?
 Why aren’t you protesting the spending of billions on contractors to go and rape and kill Iraqis (oh but that’s okay too because they are Iraqi and don’t know any better.
 They’re just going to turn into a bunch of terrorists anyway so we might as well rape and kill their children).

 Of course you won’t protest the real problems because it is easier for you to sit and point fingers at the Mexican family whose values are different than yours than it is for you to place the blame at the feet of capitalism or this administration or the Reagan administration, or hell, even the Eisenhower administration, whose actions are all more responsible for the financial state of this country than the minuscule dollars spent on a few undocumented immigrants.
 It is so much easier to blame them because you see that they live several families in a house and have lots of children and you don’t like that because it is DIFFERENT from you.
 You see that as somehow disgusting instead of seeing it for what it is: a better situation for people who had NOTHING thanks to their government and ours.
 But that would require too much thought on your part and thought is not part of the equation, now is it?
 It is easier to write some hateful fucking diatribe against these people on CHRISTMAS than to actually DO anything about it.
 Why don’t you admit what it really is that bothers you is that these people are different than you are?
 Why don’t you admit your racism instead of couching your hatred in some sort of moral outrage at how your tax dollars are spent?
 Be fucking honest, if nothing else.